 - Do you have a safe storage location for valuables like passports and money?

-- In your fridge, are you leaving some of the basics like milk, eggs, condiments, butter, etc.?
+- Are you leaving some of the basics like milk, eggs, condiments, butter, etc. in your fridge?

 - Are there enough trash bags and dishwasher fluid for the guests’ stay?